lbermillo/LargestPrimeFactor/README.md

 # Largest Prime Factor

-In this part of the Project Euler challenges, the problem states:
+This is problem 3 of the Project Euler challenge series.
+The problem states:

 **The prime factors of 13195 are 5, 7, 13 and 29.**